KBNLresearch/ipmlab/doc/setupGuide.md

 If this results in a "command not found" message, install Git using the commands below:

 1. Update the package index using  `sudo apt-get update`
-1. Install Git using `sudo apt-get install git-all`
+1. Install Git using `sudo apt install git-all`
 1. Verify the installation using `git --version`

 Now we can start installing dfxml_python: